Bira/octopus-carnival/_drafts/wir-dscc-chatrhang.md

 alternate their use of Reel In to bring the victim closer that much faster, too.

 That is, of course, if the GM plays them smart.
-This is absolutely not required, as these are simple animals with a reputation for trying to catch things too big for them to handle.
+This is absolutely not required, as these are simple animals with a reputation for trying to catch things too dangerous for them to handle.

-Still... machine gun tortoises.
+Still... anti-air tortoises.
 What a world.